maestrulwro/YAYD/README.md

 https://ytdl-org.github.io/youtube-dl/index.html
 https://www.ffmpeg.org/

 I am currently reviewing the code and commenting it in order to make it easy for other people to understand what I did.
-Yes, the code is probably very inefficient, but at least I tried.
+Yes, the code is probably very inefficient (cringe?), but at least I tried.
 Fix it and make a pull request if you can do better, thank you!

 Why would you need Yet Another Youtube Downloader?
 Sites that are free require you to download link by link.
 The length of the download is limited (30 minutes).
 And also you have no control over the quality of the download.